 Include: Data for backup, type of data, frequency of back up, backup media/service, person responsible and backup procedure steps.

 What environmental choices have you made to help you achieve climate change adaptability?

-Visit our Minimising your environmental impact page for more information.
+Visit Minimising your environmental impacts for more information.